Best Way to End a Business Partnership - Make a Plan

 Can the Partnership Continue?

 If one partner is leaving the business, you might be able to continue by buying out that individual.
-That assumes you want to continue with other partners.
+That assumes you want to continue with other partners and that the partnership agreement allows it.

 If only one partner remains and wants to continue the business, check with an attorney about how to change the legal status of the business.